mozilla/ichnaea/docs/metrics.rst

     These queues are used to keep track of which observations still need to be acted upon and integrated into the aggregate station data.

-``task.data.location_update_cell.new_measures_<min>_<max>``,
-``task.data.location_update_wifi.new_measures_<min>_<max>``, : gauges

-    These gauges measure the number of stations which have a new observation count within a certain range.
-These gauges should remain relatively constant if Ichnaea is "keeping up with" using new observations to update the position estimates of these stations.

-``table.cell_measure``, ``table.wifi_measure`` : gauges

-    These gauges measure the number of database rows in each of the observation tables at a regular interval.
-For performance reasons the gauges are based on `max(id) - min(id)`, which might be higher than the actual number of rows if not all auto-increment numbers are taken.

 ``table.ocid_cell_age`` : gauges

     This gauge measures when the last entry was added to the table.
 It